-We respectively collect two datasets for training and testing, containing both CAD and non-CAD point clouds.
-Also, we test the effectiveness and scalability of our method on scanned CAD-like point clouds by simply using the same trained network.
-Experiments show that our method achieves better or comparable results to other normal estimation techniques on noisy CAD shapes, while less obvious performance is gained on smoother non-CAD shapes.
-Our method has several characteristics: (a) it performs very well on noisy CAD-like shapes (both synthetic and scanned) in terms of preserving sharp features, (b) it is robust to irregular sampling and less points, (c) it has a small network size of 10.42 MB and it completes normal estimation within a short amount of time (i.e., 55.6 seconds per 100,000 points), and (d) the single trained network can estimate normals for both CAD and non-CAD shapes.
+Our training and testing point cloud datasets consist of both CAD and non-CAD synthetic shapes, where CAD shapes contain sharp features while non-CAD shapes generally have smoother surfaces.
+Experiments show that our method achieves better results than other normal estimation techniques especially on noisy CAD shapes, while comparable performance is gained on smoother non-CAD shapes.
+Our method has several advantages: (a) it performs very well on noisy CAD shapes (both synthetic and scanned) in terms of preserving sharp features, (b) it is robust to irregular sampling and fewer points, (c) it has a small network size of 10.42 MB and it completes normal estimation within a short amount of time (i.e., 55.6 seconds per 100,000 points), and (d) the single trained network can estimate normals for both CAD and non-CAD shapes.